 This course is designed to teach students the "science" within political science.
 Part of this task is conceptual: helping students to think systematically about research design.
 To this end, students will learn how theory can inform measurement, data collection, and data analysis.
-The second part of this task is practical: teaching students to critically evaluate scholarly research and conduct their own.
+The second part of this task is practical: teaching students to evaluate scholarly research and conduct their own critically.
 Students will learn how to work with real-world data, analyze it using appropriate statistical techniques, and draw appropriate inferences.
-With the conceptual and practical knowledge, students will be able to pose social science questions, identify appropriate measurement strategies and develop research designs, and answer questions about social phenomena using statistical techniques.
-The goal of this course is to help you develop the skills necessary to conduct empirical research.
+With conceptual and practical knowledge, students can pose social science questions, identify appropriate measurement strategies and develop research designs, and answer questions about social phenomena using statistical techniques.
+The goal of this course is to help you create the skills necessary to conduct empirical research.